AirGuanZ/cuj/README.md

 p.deref()->x = 5; // ok
 ```

-#### Misc

-CUJ array/class objects can be freely passed as function arguments or return values.
+CUJ array/class objects can be passed as function arguments or returned by a CUJ function.
 For example:

 ```cpp
 auto array_sum = to_callable<int>(